 In this increasingly tech-savvy and digital world, most parents want their children to learn to code and become tech genius or even in simpler terms computer literate; and why shouldn’t they?
 Learning to code for children doesn’t just set students up for greater career opportunities later on in life; it also provides a plethora of soft skills and benefits.
 But when should they start learning, you ask?
 Well, there’s no better time than now.

-Coding Boosts Problem Solving SkillsLet’s be crystal clear, who doesn’t want to learn to create an app for free?
+Coding Boosts Problem-Solving SkillsLet’s be crystal clear, who doesn’t want to learn to create an app for free?
 Coding without any doubt is one of the most on-the-point methods for children to boost their problem-solving skills.

-But before we dive into more pressing subjects, let’s take a step back and understand that coding games and coding apps for free are a skill that each child should be well versed with.
+But before we dive into more pressing subjects, let’s take a step back and understand that coding games and coding apps for free are a skill that each child should be well versed in.
 At its simplest definition, problem-solving refers to a person’s ability to tackle complex or novel situations in an effective and efficient manner.
-Someone with well-honed problem-solving skills develops chief skill sets such as creativity, emotional intelligence, data interpretation, app development, and decision-making in a cohesive manner are so to say.
+Someone with well-honed problem-solving skills develops chief skill sets such as creativity, emotional intelligence, data interpretation, app development, and decision-making in a cohesive manner so to speak.

 Coding Boosts Cognitive Skills

 Building Apps from scratch and in this case building a face recognizer application with 98thPercentile will boost a child’s cognitive abilities.
 What are cognitive abilities you ask?
 To break it up cognitive abilities are the skill sets that a person has in them to help them break up complex data and derive suitable and justifiable outcomes.
 How to develop an app you ask?
 Well, 98thPercentile’s free Image Recognizer app is providing one such chance to board the boat of skill development for young minds.
-It is believed that children as young as 6 can extremely benefit from opportunities like such to engage in boosting cognitive skills for a better understanding of the aspects related to developing a broader spectrum of understandability and reasoning and computational thinking.
+It is believed that children as young as 6 can extremely benefit from opportunities like such to engage in boosting cognitive skills for a better understanding of the aspects related to developing a broader spectrum of understandability reasoning and computational thinking.
 Children can begin by simply watching the detailed DIY video and thereby following the free e-book and coding app for free on their systems.
 Through this process, learners can be guided through increasingly complex algorithmic thinking activities that are built from their tacit knowledge and excitement about app creation.”

-98thPercentile is an e-learning website that teaches its learners Math and Coding (Grades 1-8).
+98thPercentile is an e-learning website that teaches its learners Math & Coding (Grades 1-8).
 The e-learning giant helps its learners accelerate their curriculum in less than 6 months.
 The curriculum is designed around the Common Core State Standards.